Quit the affected Creative Cloud app, if it's already running.

 Manually create the directory mentioned in the error message.
 In the example error at the top of this page, you could manually create the C:\Program Files\Adobe\Adobe Photoshop CC 2015.5 directory to resolve the error.

 For full details of the error encountered, review the Install.log file.
-See Download and install errors for more information on reviewing this file.
+See Find and check my installation logs for more information on reviewing this file.

 Several users with customized user directory locations or other system variables have found success with this solution.